-- 288. A simple caution is given at the discretion of the prosecuting authority, subject to the offender admitting the offence, agreeing to accept the caution and there being sufficient evidence to provide a realistic prospect of conviction.
+- 294. A simple caution is given at the discretion of the prosecuting authority, subject to the offender admitting the offence, agreeing to accept the caution and there being sufficient evidence to provide a realistic prospect of conviction.
 It does not have a statutory basis.
-As a regulator, Ofsted must consider the 'Regulator's Code'.
-We must also refer to the 'Penalty notices for disorder: guidance for police officers', issued for the police to follow when cautioning adult offenders. - 289.
+As a regulator, Ofsted must consider the 'Regulator's Code'.47 We must also refer to the 'Penalty notices for disorder: guidance for police officers', issued for the police to follow when cautioning adult offenders.48 - 295.
 If a person admits to the offence, then we must first consider whether we have sufficient evidence to secure a prosecution.
 The admission (of the offence) has to be a genuine admission and we do not use the possibility of a simple caution as an incentive to obtain that admission.
-We must also be confident that we could secure a conviction if the case went to court and the person pleaded 'not guilty' - in spite of any earlier admission under a Police and Criminal Evidence Act (PACE) caution.
+We must also be confident that we could secure a conviction if the case went to court and the person pleaded 'not guilty' in spite of any earlier admission under a Police and Criminal Evidence Act (PACE) caution. - 296.
+Before offering a simple caution, we must also be satisfied that the person's admission under a PACE caution includes an acknowledgement that she or he did not have a reasonable excuse for committing the offence as the person may later claim this in their defence. - 297.
+We always seek to interview the person under a PACE caution, to gather more evidence, which may help to determine whether a prosecution is viable see the section on 'Prosecutions'. - 298.
+We must make the decision to offer a simple caution in a case discussion and be prepared to pursue a prosecution if the person refuses to accept the simple caution.